 We reserve the right, but not the obligation, to alter or remove any content or material published on the service.

-We use StatCounter to record website traffic, but we do this in a way that protects your privacy and makes it impossible for us to personally identify you.
-We've configured StatCounter to strip the last octet from each visitor IP address ("anonymised IP address") and we also prevent StatCounter from storing cookies on your computer when they record your visit on our website, so we can't link different IP addresses to the same visitor.
+We use StatCounter to record website traffic, but we do this in a way that protects your privacy.
+We've configured StatCounter to strip the last octet from each visitor IP address ("anonymised IP address") and we also prevent StatCounter from storing cookies on your computer when they record your visit on our website, so we can't link different IP addresses to the same person.

-StatCounter records your anonymised IP address, your user agent string (this tells us what operating system and browser you are using), what pages you visited and the URL of the page you were referred from, at what time you visited each page and for how long.
-However, we do not record any visitor traffic on users' boards and we physically exclude StatCounter from recording these pages (we also refer to these pages as "excluded areas" or "excluded pages").
+StatCounter records your anonymised IP address, your user agent string (this tells us what operating system and browser you are using, among other details), what pages you visited and the URL of the page you were referred from, at what time you visited each page and for how long.
+However, we do not record visitor traffic on users' boards and we physically exclude StatCounter from recording these pages (we also refer to these pages as "excluded areas" or "excluded pages").

-When you use certain features on our website, we may ask for your name and e-mail address.
+When you use certain features on our website, we may ask for your name and email address.
 We will only request this information when we need it.
-For example, when you create a board we need to ask for this information because certain actions (such as deleting the board you create) are restricted to the person that created the board only.
+For example, when you create a board we need to ask for this information because certain actions (such as deleting the board you create) are restricted to the person that created the board.

-We may send you occasional service updates by e-mail.
-For example, we may wish to notify you if we need to perform essential maintenance that may take our service offline, or other changes that may impact you or others.
-We will not send you any marketing e-mails unless and until you explicitly opt in.
+We may send you occasional service updates by email.
+For example, we may want to notify you if we are going to perform essential maintenance that may take our service offline, or other changes that may impact you or others.
+We will not, under any circumstances, send you any marketing emails unless and until you explicitly opt in.
 And if you give us your consent, you'll always have the right to opt out at any time.